-This Map of the Rycote Estate was produced to accompany the Sale at Auction on 31 May 1911 by London-based land agents Messrs Knight, Frank & Rutley in conjunction with Oxford’s Messrs Franklin & Jones.
-This particular document was reproduced from the 2nd Edition of the Ordnance Survey 25in Map, with a number of key enhancements introduced to facilitate the Sale.
-Most noticeably, the M has been reduced in scale to around 17ins to 1 mile.
+This Map of the Rycote Estate was produced to accompany the Sale at Auction on 31st May 1911 by London-based land agents Messrs Knight, Frank & Rutley in conjunction with Oxford’s Messrs Franklin & Jones.
+This particular Document was reproduced from the 2nd Edition of the Ordnance Survey 25-in Map, with a number of Key enhancements introduced to facilitate the Sale.
+Most noticeably, the Map has been reduced in scale to around 17-ins to 1-mile.
 Colour has been added to differentiate the individual Plots of Land made available for Sale as different Lot Numbers.
-The names of Farms and Buildings have also been added in a Font slightly different from that employed by Ordnance Survey.
+The names of Farms & Buildings have also been added in a Font slightly different from that employed by Ordnance Survey.
 Scale: 1:3,680.

 Click Image to Enlarge